 Cali is one of the biggest cities in Colombia and is deeply rooted in culture too.
 It is the salsa capital of the country and I have been meaning to do some dancing when I arrived.
-Unfortunately, it wasn’t a good timing.
+Unfortunately, it wasn’t good timing.
 A liquor ban was imposed over the weekend because of the senatorial elections.

 I stayed in Sunflower Hostel, one of the most-visited hostels in Cali, and spent the day teaching them social media strategies that I hope I was able to deliver successfully.
 Just as I was having breakfast, I heard a familiar voice calling my name — it was Michael (Switzerland), another traveler whom I met in Cali.
 This time, he was traveling with his girlfriend, Alicia (Mexico) and I finally met her!
 What a small world it is!
 Guess what?
 They’re on their way to Quito too but they’re going ahead of me.
 They’ve been in Cali for a while.

 My life now is not about rushing anymore.
 Since I started travelling alone, I never pressured myself with time nor imposed myself to leave at this time, arrive at this time, whatsoever.
 You see, time is nuts and time is what’s making us worry about our life too much.
 I live for the moment.
 That morning, I read a book, ate breakfast, shopped for bus food, etc.